AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

 ## Edit a learning plan {#editalearningplan}

 After creating a learning plan, Administrator can edit/update the learning plan at any point in time.
 To Edit, click the name of the learning plan and modify the values in the **Edit Learning Plan** pop-up dialog that appears.
-Click **Save**.
+Click **[!UICONTROL Save]**.

 ## Enable a learning plan {#enablealearningplan}